1841 OC-1

 and die lines

-Obverse 1 exhibits heavy die lines slanting down to the right, extending from the lower right edge of the shield into the gown.
-The arrows on the attribution grid photo show these lines.
-The 4 in the date is also repunched.
-The photo below expands the view to show this repunching.
+Obverse 1 exhibits heavy die lines slanting down to the right from the lower right edge of the shield into the gown and rock, shown by the arrows on the attribution grid photo.

 Obverse 1 Die States

 2. Polished die.
-Repunching at the to of the 4 has been removed by die polishing.
+Repunching at the top of the 4 has been removed.
+Unfinished areas are still clearly visible.

 No later die states have been observed.
-The OC-1 die marriage is found with obverse die state a, and possibly state b.
-We haven't seen an example of the later die state.
+OC-1 is found only with obverse die state a.

 Reverse 1840 A

-Reverse 1840 A features minor die markers that will be visible on mid- to high-grade examples with reasonable magnification.
-The following photo shows the markers, extensions of the vertical lines both above and below.
+Reverse 1840 A is transitional, first used in the 1840 OC-1 die marriage.
+Minor die markers are visible on mid- to high-grade examples.
+The following photo shows these markers, extensions of the vertical shield lines above and below.

 Reverse 1840 A die markers